Painful intelligence: What AI can tell us about human suffering: Using planning and habits together

 \section{Using planning and habits together}

+Combining the two systems, neural networks and GOFAI, should take as closer to human-like intelligence.
 Let us next look at how the two systems might interact in AI.
 Regarding action selection, we have actually seen how two different approaches can solve the same problem in AI: reinforcement learning and planning.
 Planning is in fact one of the core ideas of the GOFAI theory.
 Planning is undeniably a highly sophisticated and demanding computational activity, and probably impossible for simple animals---some would even claim it is only present in humans, although that is a hotly debated question.\citenew{redshaw2018future,corballis2019language} In any case, it seems to correspond closely to the view humans have about their own intelligence, and therefore was the target of early AI research.
 However, in the 1980s, there was growing recognition that building agents, perhaps robots, whose actions show human-level intelligence is extremely difficult, and it may be better to set the ambitions lower.
 Perhaps building a robot which has the level of intelligence of some simple animal would be a more realistic goal.
 Moreover, like in other fields of AI, learning gained prominence.
-That is why habit-like reinforcement learning started to be seen as an interesting alternative to planning.\footnote{A related school of research emphasized how intelligence might emerge from simple reactive behaviours, even without any learning \citep{brooks1991intelligence,brooks1999cambrian}.}
+That is why habit-like reinforcement learning started to be seen as an interesting alternative to planning.\footnote{A related school of research emphasized how intelligence might emerge from simple reactive behaviors, even without any learning \citep{brooks1991intelligence,brooks1999cambrian}.}